People v. Golb: Lippman dissent

 Lippman disagreed with the majority on interpreting second-degree criminal impersonation under Penal Law § 190.25 to cover reputational injury as well as impersonation intended to cause economic injury or to interfere with government operations.
 In his view that interpretation criminalized such a vast amount of speech that it violated the First Amendment.

 Lippman found the use of the third-degree forgery statute (Penal Law § 170.05) to the same end as the criminal impersonation statute "similarly objectionable."
 To treat sock puppetry (or pseudonymous emails) as forgeries "when they are made with some intent to injure in some undefined way is no different than penalizing impersonation in Internet communication for the same amorphous purpose."
 In his view:

-Both treatments give prosecutors power they should not have to determine what speech should and should not be penalized.
-If defendant has caused reputational injury, that is redressable, if at all, as a civil tort, not as a crime.
-Criminal libel has long since been abandoned, not least of all because of its tendency in practice to penalize and chill speech that the constitution protects, and it has been decades since New York's criminal libel statute was repealed.
-The use of the criminal impersonation and forgery statutes now approved amounts to an atavism at odds with the First Amendment and the free and uninhibited exchange of ideas it is meant to foster.
-I would dismiss the indictment in its entirety.